COMP3170-25s1/comp3170-assignment1-framework/README.md

 ![Image tread marks](ExampleImages/treadmarks.png)

 ### Cacti colour bands (10%)
-The cacti feature bands of another shade running along its length, as shown below.
+The cacti feature bands of another shade running along its length.

 ![Image of cacti with colour bands](ExampleImages/cactibands.png)

 ### Documentation
 In addition to your code, you should complete the `Report.md` file found at the top level of this repo, addressing all questions.
-Images can be placed in the reportimages folder, also located at the top level of this repo.
+Images can be placed in the 'ReportImages' folder, also located at the top level of this repo.
 See `Report.md` for a description of each of these tasks.

 Please use a ruler when drawing, and ensure your drawings are clear.
 Marks may be deducted for messy or unclear drawings.